stuartellis/tf-tasks/README.md

 #### Ensuring Unique Identifiers for Instances

 If you include the local `handle` in all resource names then every resource will have a unique name, and you will not experience naming conflicts.
+This relies on behaviour that is built into the tooling and the provided code for modules.

 The tooling allows every copy of a set of infrastructure to have a separate identifier, which is called the _edition_.
 The edition is always set to the value _default_, unless you [run a test](#testing) or decide to [use an extra instance](#using-extra-instances).
-The tooling sets the variable `tft_edition` to match the required edition.
-The template TF code provides a local called `handle` that uses `tft_edition` to provide a short version of a unique SHA256 hash.
-It also ensures that the full version of this hash is attached to resources as an AWS tag.
+The provided TF code for modules combines `tft_edition` and the other required variables to create a unique SHA256 hash for the instance.
+A short version of this hash is registered in the locals as `handle`, so that we can create unique names for resources.
+The full version of this hash is also registered as a local called `meta_instance_sha256_hash`, and attached to resources as an AWS tag.

-A [later section](#managing-resource-names) has more details about working with resource names and instance hashes.

 #### Working with Extra Instances

 By default, TF works with the main copy of the resources for a module.
 This means that it uses the `default` workspace.

 To work with another copy of the resources, set the variable `TFT_EDITION`.
-The tooling then sets the active workspace to match the variable `TFT_EDITION` and sets the tfvar `tft_edition` to the same value.
+The tooling then sets the active workspace to match the variable `TFT_EDITION` and sets the variable `tft_edition` to the same value.
 If a workspace with that name does not already exist, it will automatically be created.
 To remove a workspace, first run the `destroy` task to terminate the copy of the resources that it manages, and then run the `forget` task to delete the stored state.

 You can set the variable `TFT_EDITION` to any string.
 For example, you can configure your CI system to set the variable `TFT_EDITION` with values that are based on branch names.